Qarik-Group/operator-workshop/student/lab-2/README.md

 <img src="https://github.com/starkandwayne/operator-workshop/raw/master/images/x509-unknown-authority.png" width="769" height="91" title="x509 Unknown Authority">

-## Team Up
+## Team Exercise

-It's time to team up again!
+It's time to Team Exercise again!
 Figure out what we need to do so we can deploy the "Hello World" release.

 10 points to the team done first.